Last Updated on September 16, 2020 by hungryoungwoman

 - And, food.
 Obviously.

 So basically, our stay was for 4 nights.
-We arrived on the morning of 28th July and got dropped to our hotel in Sukhumvit Soi 7.
+We arrived on the morning of 28th July and were dropped to our hotel in Sukhumvit Soi 7.
 The taxi from the airport starts its meter at 50 Baht and charges another 50 Baht for a toll gate we had to pay on the way.
 Total charge around 270 Baht including the extra 100 counted earlier.
-(That’s around $7.35 for a half an hour ride!)
-I’d suggest that it’s better hailing a cab yourself if you arrive at peak hours.
+(That’s around $8.6 for a half an hour ride!)
+I’d suggest that it’s better to hail a cab yourself if you arrive at peak hours.
 Since we reached Don Mueang Airport around 4 AM, there was no one around.

-Here’s a detailed itinerary with the breakdown of cost for two people:
+Here’s a detailed Bangkok city tour itinerary with the breakdown of cost for two people:

-We searched for the cheapest airlines and found Air Asia which offered us a great deal.
+We searched for the cheapest airlines on Skyscanner and found Air Asia which offered us a great deal.
 Also, the travel time was around 3 and a half hours since we were traveling from India.
 It takes about six hours from Dubai but you can find great deals on flights like Jet Airways and China Southern.
 Check for the latest prices to Bangkok here.

 Note: Air Asia charges extra for baggage which we opted to pay on our way back.